Bit Efficient Toeplitz Covariance Estimation

 \section{Abstract}

-This paper addresses the challenge of Toeplitz covariance matrix estimation from partial entries of random quantized samples.
-To balance trade-offs among the number of samples, the number of entries observed per sample, and the data resolution, we propose a ruler-based quantized Toeplitz covariance estimator.
-We derive non-asymptotic error bounds and analyze the convergence rates of the proposed estimator.
-Our results show that the estimator is near-optimal and imply that reducing data resolution within a certain range has a limited impact on the estimation accuracy.
-Numerical experiments are provided that validate our theoretical findings and show effectiveness of the proposed estimator.
+This paper addresses the challenge of Toeplitz covariance matrix estimation from partial entries of randomly quantized samples.
+To balance the trade-offs among the number of samples, the number of entries observed per sample, and the data resolution, we propose a ruler-based quantized Toeplitz covariance estimator.
+We derive non-asymptotic upper and lower bounds for the proposed estimator, and analyze the corresponding convergence rates.
+Our results show that the estimator is near-optimal and imply that reducing data resolution within a certain range has limited impact on the estimation accuracy.
+Numerical experiments are provided that validate our theoretical findings and show the effectiveness of the proposed estimator.